developer-zebra/developer-zebra-site/src/oeminfo/about/index.md

 ## Overview

-Standards-based APIs through which apps can acquire information about Zebra device capabilities and settings.
+Zebra OEMinfo is a service included with Zebra devices that provides a set of standards-based APIs through which apps can acquire information about Zebra device capabilities and settings.

 <!--
 Zebra OEMinfo includes a set of APIs for the OEM Info Content Provider Framework for data consumer applications.